Chef Dina

 Wash and cut up leeks- make sure you use the whole leek, as many recipes call for only the pale green part.
 No point in wasting it!

-Melt butter in the pot and add the leeks.
+Melt butter (or bacon fat if you have it on hand) in the pot and add the leeks.
 Sautee for a minute to coat the leeks and cook them down a bit.
-Add the white wine and salt and simmer until they are "melted" (aka a green mushy delicious mess).
+Add a little stock if it is getting dry and simmer until they are "melted" (aka a green mushy delicious mess).
+Probably about 30 minutes

 **Want to make this even better???
 ADD BACON! instead of oil or butter to sautee the leeks in...